Posted on: September 3, 2021

 However, I knew of something that might help.

-What is NAD?
+What Is NAD?

 NAD is an essential coenzyme (a helper molecule), whose abbreviation stands for nicotinamide adenine dinucleotide.
-“Essential” means we can’t live without it — that’s how important it is.
+“Essential” means we can’t live without it—that’s how important it is.

 For example, one function of NAD is to convert the food we consume into cellular energy, which is why it seemed a possible candidate in Grace’s situation.
 Her body seemed to have a disconnect between all the healthy things she did and her energy level.
 I thought maybe NAD+ could provide the missing link.
+NAD is involved in multiple processes in every cell in the body—in one form or the other.

 Hydrogen is the most abundant periodic table element in the universe.
 Water makes up about 60 percent of the human body.
-The brain and heart are 73 percent water, and the lungs, amazingly, are 83 percent water.2
+The brain and heart are 73 percent water, and the lungs, amazingly, are 83 percent water.
 Since two-thirds of water is hydrogen (H2O), we realize how essential hydrogen is.

 Hydrogen is not only a key part of our DNA, it also plays a vital role in digestion.
 When it binds with chlorine, it forms hydrochloric acid, which breaks down protein, necessary for cellular building and repair.
+These facts clue us in to the importance of the NAD connection.

-Mitochondria are miniscule energy factories within our cells.
-They can produce more energy only when they have everything they need.
-They need hydrogen to create adenosine triphosphate (ATP).
+Mitochondria are miniscule energy factories within our cells, which can only produce more energy when they have everything they need, and one thing they need is hydrogen to create adenosine triphosphate (ATP).
 NAD transports hydrogen to keep the mitochondria happy.
+And when our mitochondria are happy, we have energy!

 Enjoying this article?